-First we must reduce sentences for non-violent drug crimes and legalize recreational and medicinal marijuana on the national level.
-By looking at history, it was big interests that made marijuana illegal and the rhetoric back then was associating marijuana use with immigrants and minorities.
+First, we must reduce sentences for non-violent drug crimes and legalize recreational and medicinal marijuana on the national level.
+By looking at history, it was big interests that made marijuana illegal and the political rhetoric used was racist associating marijuana use with immigrants and minorities.

 We must also end all mandatory minimums and reinstate the federal system of parole.
 There is no reason why after an arrest — wrongful or not — a person’s ability to leave jail and return home to fight the charges depends on money.
 A poor person will not be able to leave local jails.
-We must end cash bail!
+We must end cash bail.
+We must end the Bail Bond Industry that has become a billion dollar industry!

 All private prisons and detention centers should be eliminated.
 Prisoners at private prisons can make 4 cents an hour.
 At state-run prisons they can make over a dollar.
 The conditions at private prisons rate far worse than public prisons and there are significant safety concerns.